awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/gitlab-spot/010-prep.md

 ![Cloud9 Screenshot: Caller identity](/images/gitlab-spot/Cloud9-CallerIdentity.png)

 7. During the workshop, you will need to refer to the identifiers of the resources created by the CloudFormation stack you deployed.
 To reduce copy and paste across the CloudFormation console and the Cloud9 environment, you will load the CloudFormation Stack Outputs to environment variables.
-Configure the stack_name environment variable with the name of your CloudFormation template:
+Configure the stack_name environment variable with the name of your CloudFormation template (substitute the `mod-gitlab-spot-workshop` with the actual stack name that you created / identified in the [Starting the workshop](before.html) section):
 ```
 export stack_name=mod-gitlab-spot-workshop
 ```